seinecle/gephi-tutorials/docs/generated-slides/subdir/using-filters-en_temp_pdf.md

 The NOT operator flips the result of a filter: what was hidden becomes visible and vice and versa.

 //ST: !
-Example: if we want to display all characters except for those with a name starting with L or J:
+Example: if we want to display all characters except for those returned by a UNION on 2 Name filters on L and J initials:

-image::en/filter-operator-not-1-en.png[align="center",title="The NOT nodes operator"]
+image::en/filter-operator-not-3-en.png[align="center",title="The NOT nodes operator - 1"]

 //ST: !
+Same effect, but applying the NOT operator on single filter using a regex on L or J:

+image::en/filter-operator-not-1-en.png[align="center",title="The NOT nodes operator - 2"]

+//ST: !
-The same result could have been achieved without using the NOT operator.
-In regular expressions the ^ sign can be used to mean "NOT":
+Same effect again, achieved without using the NOT operator.
+In regular expressions the ^ sign inside square brackets means "NOT":

 [source,regex]
 [^LJ].*

-image::en/filter-operator-not-2-en.png[align="center",title="The NOT nodes operator"]
+image::en/filter-operator-not-2-en.png[align="center",title="Achieving a NOT effect with regex"]

 //ST: !
 To know more about regular expressions: